Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 GH_TOKEN=myPatToken
 ```

-**IMPORTANT:** Don't use this method, and don't commit this file to source control if you are using **sensitive values** and storing your in a remote source control.
-Add this file to your `'.gitignore'` file so that it is not pushed into source control.
+**IMPORTANT:** Don't use this method, and don't commit this file to source control if you are using **sensitive values** and storing your code in a remote source control repository.
+Add this environment file to your `'.gitignore'` file if needed, so that it is not pushed into source control.

 Which ever method you decide to use, you can kick off the build process after creating this **docker-compose.yml** file by running the following PowerShell command: